Our mission is to provide the best possible dance instruction in a supportive and safe environment.

 Prodigy Dance Company has the authorization to initiate electronic payments for ANY balances past due on the account.

-Tuition is the same every month and will not be prorated for missed classes, observed holiday’s or studio breaks.
+Tuition is the same every month and will not be prorated for missed sessions, observed holiday’s or studio breaks.
 Tuition is calculated based on the number of weeks in the season (September 3rd, 2019 – June 24th, 2020) and is divided into equal monthly payments.
 This includes months with 5 weeks, recital week, studio holidays and breaks, which are distributed among the 10 months.
-The tuition for 1 class/week is $23.50, which corresponds to $94/month, based on a standard length of a four-week month.
+The tuition for 1 session/week is $23.50, which corresponds to $94/month, based on a standard length of a four-week month.
 A list of studio holidays can be found on our website at www.prodigydance.com, under the “Schedule” tab.
 The first charge for September 2019 will be automatically withdrawn on August 25th.

 Any account that is more than 2 months past due, will automatically be sent to collections by our accounting department.